 How to Cancel a Credit Card in 5 Steps

-If you’ve taken all of the above into consideration and decided that it still makes sense to cancel your card, there are some steps you can take to make sure the cancellation of the card is done properly.
+If you’ve taken all of the above into consideration and decided that it still makes sense to cancel your card, there are some steps you can take to make sure you do it properly.

 1. Make Sure the Balance on the Card Is Paid in Full

 Technically, you can cancel a credit card that has a balance on it but you are still responsible for paying that balance.
-You won’t be able to use the card any longer and interest charges will accrue until the balance is paid in full.
+You won’t be able to use the card any longer and interest charges will keep accruing until the balance is paid in full.

-If you want to cancel a card but have an outstanding balance that you can’t afford to pay in cash, look for balance transfer offers that charge little or zero transfer fees and offer a 0% interest introductory rate.
+If you want to cancel a card but have an outstanding balance that you can’t afford to pay in cash, look for balance transfer offers that charge little or zero transfer fees and offer 0% interest introductory rates.

 2. Redeem Outstanding Rewards

 If your card was earning cash back or other rewards and you have outstanding rewards available on the card, make sure to redeem them before you close the card.
-If you wait until after you close the card, your reward points may no longer be valid.
+If you wait until after you close the card, you may find that your reward points are no longer be valid.

 3. Cancel Any Automatic Charges Linked to the Card

-If you are paying any of your monthly bills with the credit card you are canceling, make sure to change the payments to another source before you close the account.
+If you’ve got any automatic payments attached to the card you’re canceling, make sure to change the payments to another source before you close the account.
 This will help you avoid any missed or late payments on bills.

 4. Call the Credit Card Company to Cancel the Card

-Each credit card company has different procedures for credit card cancellation.
-Call the issuer or check the company’s website to get their specific guidelines for closing the account.
-Then, follow the directions exactly in order to avoid any misunderstandings.
+Credit card company have different procedures for card cancellation.
+Call the issuer or check the company’s website to get its specific guidelines for closing the account.
+Then follow the directions exactly in order to avoid any misunderstandings.

 5. Check Your Credit Report to Confirm Cancellation

-If you don’t see the account closure on your report, call the card issuer to make sure your request was honored.
+If you don’t see the account closure on your reports, call the card issuer to make sure your request was honored.
 If it wasn’t, you may need to repeat the process.

-As you can see, in most cases canceling a credit card isn’t necessary and can actually hurt your credit score.
+In most cases, canceling a credit card isn’t necessary and can actually hurt your credit score.
 But if you’re tired of paying an annual fee with no returns or can’t trust yourself to use a card wisely, that may be the best course of action.

-Just make sure to carefully consider the ramifications and follow the process outlined above and you can move on with one less financial consideration in your life.
+Just make sure to carefully consider the ramifications and follow the process outlined above, and then you can move on with one less thing to worry about in your life.